 Added benefits of my favorite charcoal products:

 The Charcoal Cleansing Bar has majorly improved my blackheads without drying my skin, and the addition of witch hazel helps tone the skin while green tea calms inflammation.

 This one nails it for daily use with the perfect amount of charcoal, emollients, and toning and soothing actives.
 This is THE SKINCARE PRODUCT that sold me on the entire brand (and, not surprisingly, it's almost always sold out).

 The Black Clay Mask from Fig & Yarrow is beautifully simple, and combines the perfect amount of Kaolin and Bentonite clay with activated charcoal to do a major deep clean.
 (I like using Rose, Calendula, or Lavender hydrosol with it, bought via Aromatics International.)

-The Beautycounter Charcoal Mask is both soothing and exfoliating (a super hard balance to strike) and uses some of my favorite high-tech scienc-y actives like allantoin, lactic and salicylic acids, and green tea.
+The Beautycounter Balancing Charcoal Mask is both soothing and exfoliating (a super hard balance to strike) and uses some of my favorite high-tech scienc-y actives like allantoin, lactic and salicylic acids, and green tea.

 The Black Peppermint Tooth Powder from Primal Life Organics uses charcoal along with ingredients like baking soda for freshness and French green clay for added minerals.

 And if you're game for DIY, check out these options:

 - Homemade charcoal soap from Wellness Mama (ok, this one's a little complicated, but sounds pretty cool!)